-- The pre-flight checklist is designed to help you fly safely and to ensure that you can shoot video during flight.
+- 1. The pre-flight checklist is designed to help you fly safely and to ensure that you can shoot video during flight.
 Go through the full pre-flight checklist before each flight. - 2.
 Select the desired gimbal operation mode in DJI GO 4. - 3.
 Only shoot video when flying in P-mode or T-mode. - 4.
-Always fly in good weather and avoid flying in rain or wind. - Choose the camera settings that best suit your needs.
+DO NOT fly in bad weather conditions such as when it is raining or windy. - 5.
+Choose the camera settings that best suit your needs.
 Settings include photo format and exposure compensation. - 6.
 Perform flight tests to establish flight routes and to preview scenes. - 7.
 Push the control sticks gently to keep the aircraft movement smooth and stable.